Back

 Load video

-The PathoCERT project is funded under the European Union’s research program Horizon 2020 and will be running over a period of 3 years (2020 – 2023).
-The project relies on the extensive knowledge and expertise of a consortium of 23 partners from Europe and South Korea.
+The PathoCERT project was funded under the European Union’s research program Horizon 2020 and was carried out from 2020 to 2024 by a consortium of 23 partners from Europe and South Korea.

 en_GBEnglish